-If you're a business owner or manager, chances are you generate a lot of cardboard waste, but are you aware of the consequences, especially the added costs, that arise from not breaking it down for disposal?
-We've assembled a helpful resource that details why 'breaking it down' is important and the best practices for doing so - let us know what you think!
+If you're a business owner or manager, chances are you generate a lot of cardboard waste, and you understand the importance of recycling this material.
+But, are you aware of the consequences—especially in added costs—that arise from not breaking down your cardboard for disposal?
+In this blog post, we've assembled a helpful resource that details why 'breaking it down' is important, how properly doing so could create a revenue source for businesses, as well as the best practices to leverage for your cardboard waste.

 The Golden Rule: Break It Down